AARodgers/Wic_practice_walkthrough/notes.md

 For Readme TO DO:
 - add video link
-- make sure installation instructions work
+- make sure installation instructions work - NEED HELP!